How to Meet Your Client’s Expectations as a Virtual Assistant – Successfully?

 - A new client will probably be looking to you to lead them through the process so you need to know and explain how you work.
 This mainly comes with experience, but practice your new inquiry spiel or do some role-plays or even some voluntary work for a business owner you know so you can get a testimonial and do a trial run if you’re worried about this.

 - You have to be assured confidence-wise when dealing with a potential client (they’re just another person and won’t bite you), but you do need to have a certain level of self-confidence in yourself when working as a freelance or agency-based Virtual Assistant because your success is totally down to you – and you need to be accountable for that.

 - Be organized!
 And have a clear-path or process for tasks.
 You’ll probably have numerous things to do in a day so plan ahead (leaving time for unplanned things to drop in) and schedule tasks for when you’re at your most efficient.
-A great tool is Google Calendar; allowing you to mark personal things and work stuff in various colour codes.
+A great tool is Google Calendar; allowing you to mark personal things and work stuff in various color codes.

 Moreover, in order to meet your clientele’s expectations – regardless of whether you’re an independent freelance Virtual Assistant or agency-based Virtual Assistant, it is imperative to know that your success depends on the following traits and characteristics.

 - Dependable / reliable / consistent